hanabi/hanabi.github.io/Reference.md

   * Bob discards.
 (We will return to Bob at the end.)
   * Cathy sees that she must have the red 2 and red 3 on her *Finesse Position*, because even though Donald has the red 2 and the red 3, they are behind an unplayable card (blue 3).
   * Cathy tries to blind-play red 2 and it is instead a blue 2.
-  * Donald knew that Alice's clue was *Finessing* him, since no-one else on the team has any green cards.
+  * Donald knew that Alice's clue was *Finessing* him, since no-one else on the team has any red cards.
 So, he gasps in surprise when Cathy blind-plays for seemingly no reason.
   * However, Donald knows that he should trust Alice and he should trust Cathy, so he continues to assume that he has the red 2.
   * Donald tries to blind-play red 2 and it is instead the blue 3.
 Donald know knows that this is a *Patch Finesse*.
   * Emily sees the playable red 2 and red 3 in Donald's hand, so she also knows that this was a *Patch Finesse*.
 The red card in her hand is either red 3 or red 4.
   * We skipped over Bob - why did he discard?
-Normally, Bob should think the same thing as Cathy - that he has both the green 2 and the green 3.
+Normally, Bob should think the same thing as Cathy - that he has both the red 2 and the red 3.
 However, Bob can look ahead and see that a *Patch Finesse* could occur, so he has to give precedence to that interpretation and wait to see what will happen.
-He should try to blind-play the green 2 himself on the next round if no other blind-plays occur.
+He should try to blind-play the red 2 himself on the next round if no other blind-plays occur.
 * *Known Bluffs* and *Valid Reverse Bluffs* take priority over *Patch Finesses*, so the situations where players can successfully pull one off are narrow.

 ### The Patch Finesse (Strong Form)